 - Steam Vents leaking water.
 Steam radiators on one pipe systems should not be level.
 Often the floor will settle and the radiator will begin to leak water from the steam vent.
 A shim can be placed under the legs of the radiator opposite the pipe.
 This will allow the condensed water to drain out of the radiator back to the return line to the boiler.
 If after placing a shim under the radiator and the leaking continues, consult an HVAC professional.

 - Radiators not heating.
 This can be the result of several things depending on if the radiators are two-pipe or one-pipe.
-First check to make sure the valve is open at the base of the radiator unless it has a thermostatically controlled valve.
+First, check to make sure the valve is open at the base of the radiator unless it has a thermostatically controlled valve.
 If it is one-pipe the thermostatically controlled valve will be at the steam vent.
-If it is two-pipe this valve will be on the supply pipe coming into the radiator.
+A two-pipe system this valve will be on the supply pipe coming into the radiator.
 If you turn the thermostat all the way down the valve should shut.
 Turn it all the way up and the valve should open.
 If none of these things work it is probably best to consult an HVAC professional.

 - Total Dissolved Solids (TDS) can build up in the boiler if a blow-down of the steam boiler is not done on a regular schedule or set frequency.
 Dissolved solids in the water that are caught in the steam settle in the steam boilers.
 Without regular blow-downs the solids build up and cause problems.
 Additionally, they reduce efficiency and create safety issues.
-This is something usually done by the homeowner or maintenance person (if it is a business) but should be done according to the advice of an HVAC professional as far as blow down frequency is concerned.
+This is something usually done by the homeowner or maintenance person (if it is a business) but should be done according to the advice of an HVAC professional as far as blow-down frequency is concerned.
+We recommend doing it weekly.

 - The build-up of carbonic acids can eat through hydronic piping and needs to be addressed by either venting oxygen and CO2 or having water treatment.
 Consult and HVAC Boiler expert for more information.